Florida School of the Arts honors graduates

 Florida School of the Arts recently bid farewell to graduates now on their way to pursue careers in art galleries, on stage or behind the scenes in the entertainment industry.
 Many will continue their education at universities before finding their niche in the arts.
 The College honored students who received their associate degrees in the visual and performing arts at the St. Johns River State College Palatka campus.

 Outstanding graduates were also recognized during the ceremony.
-The award for Outstanding Graduate in the Performing Arts was presented to Willie Beaton II.
-Beaton will continue his studies on a full scholarship to the Manhattan School of Music in New York.
+The award for Outstanding Graduate in the Performing Arts was presented to Matias De La Flor, who will be transferring to the North Carolina School of the Arts to pursue a Bachelor of Fine Arts degree.

-FloArts instructor Aaron Alexander presents the award for Outstanding Graduate in the Visual Arts to Paige Hurd.
+FloArts instructor Dan Askew presents the award for Outstanding Graduate in the Visual Arts to Caitlin Pecknold.

 Director of Public Relations and Publications